prajwalsatpute/VocalWorkspace-GenAI-Voice-Assistant-for-Gmail-Calendar-automation/README.md

 3. After consent, Google redirects to `/oauth2callback`.
 The app stores `token.json` and you can return to the original tab to retry scheduling.

 **Note : Browser popups should be enabled for google authorisation.**

+This project was done as part of the personal development while exploring the AI and it's capabilities.

+## Author

+Prajwal Satpute